elisabethkaseda/100-days-of-code/log.md

 **Thoughts:** I'm constantly surprised by how much there still is to learn.
 It's still awfully overwhelming sometimes... but I hope gathering all these resources will help me out, and that eventually I'll be able to work with these things without too much trouble.

+### Day 16: July 19, 2021

+**Today's Progress:** Command Line and Git review, plus some design prep and research.

+**Thoughts:** I spent the day rather annoyed because I felt all fired up to code and learn in the morning, but had to go to work instead, where I have no regular computer access.
+I ended up doing some design readings and research, but it still felt like wasted motivation.
+Summer vacation soon!
+(I also ended up learning a bunch more about Command Line just because of a one-off joke Tweet that I saw.)

+### Day 17: July 20, 2021

+**Today's Progress:** More Command Line review, GitHub prodding, and design research.

+**Thoughts:** Last day of school!
+Hoping I can use the next five and a half weeks to really make some good progress on this and other projects so that it's easier for me to keep it up once I go back to work in September.
+Still feeling a bit overwhelmed by how much there is to learn before I can do all the things I want to do, but as my mum always says, "How do you eat an elephant?
+One bite at a time."

 <!--### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)